kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## The Sliding Window Metaphor

-Think of a model as reading through a moving window over text.
+Think of a model as reading through a moving window over text
-It processes only the visible section.
+It processes only the visible section
 New text enters
 Old text leaves
 No history beyond what's inside the frame